- Bergen County Bar Association (Past Chair, Labor Law Committee)

 Workplace Morals Clauses Take Hold Beyond Show Biz in #MeToo Era

-March 12, 2020Steven Adler, Co-Chair of Mandelbaum Barrett's Labor and Employment Practice Group was quoted in a recent Bloomberg Law article titled "Workplace Morals Clauses Take Hold Beyond Show Biz in #MeToo Era."
+March 12, 2020Steven Adler, Co-Chair of Mandelbaum Barrett PC's Labor and Employment Practice Group was quoted in a recent Bloomberg Law article titled "Workplace Morals Clauses Take Hold Beyond Show Biz in #MeToo Era."

 UnitedHealthcare Sued Over Thousands of Denied Covid-19 Claims